How to install Cookie-Script with Google Tag Manager

-Step 5: Configure the banner according to your needs: fill in your Cookie Banner script URL (can be found in the banner settings > Installation tab) and choose default consent state (which is applied before user makes any selection):
+Step 5: Configure the banner according to your needs: fill in your Cookie Banner script URL (can be found in the banner settings > Installation tab) and choose the default consent state (which is applied before the user makes any selection):

 Step 6: As a firing trigger choose Consent Initialization - All Pages.
 It's important to have this specific trigger since it is fired before any other tags and ensures proper work of the Tag.